Global Alliance Against Hunger and Poverty: Goals

 The treaty goals are to support and accelerate efforts to eradicate hunger and poverty, while reducing inequalities together with governments, organizations, financial institutions and think tanks, aimed at supporting the implementation of the new policies, depending on the reality and possibilities of the members.

 Administrative staff and costs

-The draft defines that Brazil, the depositary of the proposal, will bear half of the alliance's costs until 2030, with two offices in Brasília and Rome.
+The draft defines that Brazil, the depositary of the proposal, will bear half of the alliance's costs until 2030, with two offices, in Brasília and Rome.
 These offices will be responsible for connecting regions around the world in need with countries and entities willing to finance and provide technical assistance to local projects.

 Board of directors

-As of 17 October 2025, these are the representatives that will attend the board.
+As of 17 October 2025, these are the representatives that will attend the board of GAAHP.